alissawu/Pastel-2048/README.md

-This is my junior year AP CSA final project that I finally found my code for.
-It was pretty difficult, because I deleted Eclipse after junior year (I solely use VSCode now, but Eclipse was required at the time), and the Google Doc that my partner (Aman) and I shared code on got nerfed along with our high school accounts, post graduation.
-Anyway
+This is my senior year AP CSA final project that I finally found my code for.
-The color schemes need work, and I don't think I'll get around to doing any kind of block animation.
-Nevertheless, I do appreciate good aesthetics, so I might revisit this in the future to fix the color scheme and maybe add some options.